dadahcr2/reference/_posts/Chests/2026-08-08-Understanding-style-rewards.md

 - 1 Legendary Part

 In addition, when all five components of a style are unlocked via receiving the necessary shards and spending the required Style Points, a **Mythic Chest** is opened.

-The Shards are vehicle and style specific, but Style Points can be used for any vehicle and style.

 The five types of Style Rewards are received with equal likelihood.
 As similar rewards are available from the PR shop,we can access their value in PE Points.